When you leave hospital you’ve got a newborn baby in one hand and a pile of brochures and paperwork in the other.

 - Contact your private health insurers (if applicable) to check your baby will be covered from birth

-- Investigate your eligibility for government family benefit payments such as Family Tax Benefits A and B, Paid Parental Leave/Dad or Partner Pay
+- Investigate your eligibility for government family benefit payments such as Family Tax Benefits A and B as well as Parental Leave Pay and Dad and Partner Pay

 - Buy or hire and fit a baby capsule into your car